 Having successfully cut emissions from Scottish homes, created local jobs and tackled fuel poverty, Sunamp is now making its impact felt globally.
 In 2021 the company launched in the US and licensed a factory in South Korea to meet initial demand from the Asian markets, and the company has a current order book worth £100 million.
 Today, Sunamp is recognised as a world leader in thermal storage technologies, and its collaborative research with Professor Pulham and his team has helped secure £7.7 million to facilitate extending its technology into new automotive and commercial applications.

 Out of an academic collaboration has grown a very powerful partnership which continues to this day.
-We have patented and commercialised game changing technology that has a direct impact on climate change, providing net-zero solutions for hot water, heating and cooling into the global market.“
+We have patented and commercilaised game changing technology that has a direct impact on climate change, providing net-zero solutions for hot water, heading and cooling into the global market."“